Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

 ## Create Project Folder

-7. Make the projects folder
+1.  **Type** the following command to create the project folder:

     > mkdir rock_paper_scissor

-**Note:** The project name rock_paper_scissor can be replaced with any project name of your choice, for the purposes of the demo we will use the name rock_paper_scissor.
-Any subsequent steps that use the rock_paper_scissor can be replaced with whatever name you have chosen, as long as the name is the exactly same throughout.
+    a.
+The project name "rock_paper_scissor" can be replaced with any name of your choice.
+This document will use the name "rock_paper_scissor" as the project name.

-8. Move into the created folder
+2.  **Type** the following command to move into the newly created folder:

     > cd rock_paper_scissor

-9. Create source code file
+3.  **Type** the following command to create a Python project with the name "rock_paper_scissor":

     > notepad rock_paper_scissor.py

     a.
 If you have used your own project name, ensure that the name has the .py extension at the end.
 Excluding it will result in any code written the file to not run.

-10. Click "Yes" when prompted to create a new file
+4.  **Click** "Yes" when prompted to create a new file

     ![create file prompt](./assets/setupS7.png)